-- 1. Valencia's attendance policy is that a student will be present (in the classroom and online) for all course activities, as necessary.
-Failure to be in the classroom/sign on (on online days) and/or failure to participate in weekly online activities will count as an absence for the week no participation takes place.
-After two weekly absences, a student may receive an excessive absence notice and must contact the instructor immediately.
+- 1. Valencia's attendance policy is that a student will be present (in the classroom) for all course activities, as necessary.
+After two absences, a student may receive an excessive absence notice and must contact the instructor immediately.
 A student may be withdrawn after four absences (excused or unexcused).
 Make-ups for scheduled tests must be requested before the test date and are subject to approval of the instructor. - 2.
 Students must do their own work; there are no exceptions.
 Students who plagiarize or cheat risk dismissal from the course and expulsion from the college.
 Each student is required to follow Valencia policy regarding academic honesty.
 All work submitted by students is expected to be the result of the student's individual thoughts, research and self-expression, unless the assignment specifically states "group project" or similar language.
 The minimum penalty for cheating is a grade of zero on the particular work. - 3.
 Students must have an active Atlas account.
-Students must check their Atlas e-mails regularly to avoid missing any important messages from the professor.
+Students must check their Atlas and CANVAS e-mails regularly to avoid missing any important messages from the professor.
 Missed messages via Atlas or any other medium may affect grades and are the responsibility of the student.
 Students must also access Canvas and Connect on a regular basis to complete assignments and other activities, as assigned.